Canadian Healthcare Engineering Society

 12.2.
 Any amendment to, rescission of, or addition to the By-Laws shall be effective when ratified by more than 2/3 of the votes received from Members entitled to vote.
 The President shall not vote except to cast a tie-breaking vote.

 12.3.
-Results of the vote will be announced at the next Annual General Meeting of the membership and the amendment(s) shall become effective on that date.
+Results of the vote will be announced at the Annual General Meeting where the vote occurred or if voted on during a Special Meeting via a special communication to the membership.

 ARTICLE 13: PUBLICATIONS